2022 Northeastern U.S. serial shooter: Investigation

 Police initially connected the killings after a Metropolitan Police Captain from Queens recognized the man's photo from an investigation in Washington.
-Federal investigators from the ATF compared the shell casings and confirmed they were similar.
+Federal investigators from the ATF compared the .22-caliber shell casings and confirmed they were similar.

 Both New York City Mayor Eric Adams and Washington, D.C.
 Mayor Muriel Bowser announced that they were coordinating with federal authorities to fully investigate the crimes.
 The New York City Police Department (NYPD) and Washington's Metropolitan Police Department (MPD) announced on March 13 that they were opening a joint investigation into the shootings, along with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 Authorities offered a number of rewards for information resulting in an arrest: MPD offered a reward of $25,000, NYPD offered a reward of $10,000, and the ATF Washington Field Division offered $20,000.

 Police in Washington, D.C., released a video of the suspected perpetrator and passed out flyers around the area of the shootings.
 Mayor Bowser announced to reporters that the shootings were connected, due to ballistic evidence.

 On March 15, ATF investigators in Washington, D.C., arrested a 30-year-old male suspect in connection with the shootings.
 Police said they had earlier received a tip from someone who recognized the suspect.